The Intent-Led Pipeline System for Tech Vendors

 Copyright Struan.ai Ltd 2026

-Who this guide is for and how to use it
+Who this guide is for & how to use it

 Who it's for

-UK tech vendors and MSPs selling ERP, CRM, finance software, or managed IT services to other SMEs.
-You already have a decent product.
-You're tired of chasing volume.
-You want meetings with people who might actually buy.
+UK tech vendors and MSPs selling ERP, CRM, finance software, or managed IT to SMEs.
+You have a working product and proven customers.
+You want meetings with buyers, not volume.

 Who it's not for